abdusabri/bit-docs/content/docs/quick-start.md

 added components:  components/button@1.0.0, components/login@1.0.0, components/logo@1.0.0
 ```

+Note that when you tag your components, Bit will first run their build/test tasks to see that everything is working correctly, and only then tag the components.

-### Export versioned components
+### Share components to a remote collection

+Now that our components are tracked and versioned, we can share them to a collection- making them organized, discoverable and reusable across our projects.

-#### Create a Scope
+#### Create a Collection

-In order to export your components, you need to create a Scope in which they will be hosted and made available.
-To create a Scope, create a free account in [bitsrc.io](https://bitsrc.io/signup), and create a Scope.

-A [Scope](/docs/scopes-on-bitsrc.html) is similar to a git repository, that can host and manage components.

-You can learn about [managing components in Scopes](/docs/organizing-components-in-scopes.html) and check out [this example Scope](https://bitsrc.io/bit/movie-app) we created for [React components].
+Let’s create a collection to [host and share](/docs/organizing-components.html) our components.
+Head over to [Bit’s community hub](https://bitsrc.io), create a [free account](https://bitsrc.io/signup), and create a collection.

+A [Collection](/docs/remote-collection.html) hosts and manages components.
+While it can be set up on any server, we recommend choosing Bit’s component hub, which provides better component discoverability and collaboration for your team.

+Here is an [example collection](https://bitsrc.io/bit/movie-app) we've created with React UI components.
+Check it out.

-#### Authenticate Bit CLI
+#### Authenticate Bit CLI to bitsrc.io

-In order for the local Bit client to interact with resources you created in your [bitsrc.io](https://bitsrc.io) account, you need to authenticate the client.
+Authenticate Bit CLI so it can interact with collections on [bitsrc.io](https://bitsrc.io).

 Use `bit login` to open a login page in the browser.
 Enter your username and password and return to Bit-CLI to continue.